ThomasBaudeau/sgENERATE/README.md

 # sgENERATE

-Snakemake pipeline to generate ONT read with sgRNA mimicking ARTIC protocol and to compare sgRNA finding tools
+Snakemake pipeline to generate ONT read with sgRNA mimicking ARTIC protocol and to compare sgRNA finding tools. see more information on the [sgENERATE documentation](https://thomasbaudeau.github.io/sgENERATE/)

 <h2>Install </h2>*